Why I'm Grateful For My Cramps

 Breathing in the cool air, my Heart filled with Gratitude and my cramp pain instantly lessened.

 At the stop sign, I turned, seeking a better view of the Sunrise between the streets of houses.
 After about another block or two, I found the spot.
-The perfect corner in front of a beautiful New Mexico Adobe-style home with two stunning dark-stained wood gates on either side.
+The perfect corner in front of a beautiful New Mexican Adobe-style home with two stunning dark-stained wood gates on either side.
 It was peaceful here and had a straight-shot view toward where the Sun would eventually peek out over the crest line.

 As I sat patiently, on the Sun's clock, I simply basked in silence, and found great appreciation in observing the routines of the "early risers".
 A gal jogging, doing what appeared to be her daily exercise, two different walkers & their dogs rounded that corner – both dogs sniffing and pulling with vigor as if it were the first time they'd ever been outside – pure joy.
 I watched as a teenager drove by tossing newspapers out the car windows onto the neighboring driveways.
 I examined the rocks around where I was sitting, noticing their colors & lines.
 I watched 2 or 3 airplanes take off, curving around the sky to find their proper direction.
 The lady across the street came out to scoop up that newspaper and water her plants.
 A particular bird sat on a wire above.
 Facing toward the Sun too, it stayed there the whole time I did.
 I could only assume it was watching the same show.